BMorearty/deno-permissions-samples/README.md

 This repo illustrates different ways to use Deno permissions.

+To understand these samples better, see my blog post on Better Deno Security: Ask for Permission at Runtime.

 * serve-original.ts

   This is the original web server example from https://deno.land/v1.
 It just runs